Zoe0409/getDTeval/README.md

 4:      West 54.70430
 ```

-3. returning the a list of the calculation result and the code:
+3. Returning the a list of the calculation result and the code:

 ```r
 getDTeval(the.statement = the.statement, return.as = "all")